avrabyt/fastdeck/README.md

 ## Documentation

-For more detailed information about FastDeck's classes and methods, please refer to the [documentation](https://avrabyt.github.io/fastdeck/).
+For more detailed information about Fastdeck's classes and methods, please refer to the [documentation](https://avrabyt.github.io/fastdeck/).

 ## Contributing